orlando/orlando.github.com/_posts/2011-12-18-simple-oauth-testing-with-rspec-and-capybara.markdown

 }
 {% endhighlight %}

-> that tells RSpec that when a test hits 'auth/twitter' OmniAuth will respond with a mockup, this comes really handy because you dont have to use something like FakeWeb to fake the http responses and its a lot easier using the Oauth Build in method.
+that tells RSpec that when a test hits 'auth/twitter' OmniAuth will respond with a mockup, this comes really handy because you dont have to use something like FakeWeb to fake the http responses and its a lot easier using the Oauth Build in method.

-  since i have some validations in my User model, i have to pass more data in the mock.. do my mock looks something like this
+Since i have some validations in my User model, i have to pass more data in the mock.. do my mock looks something like this

 {% highlight ruby %}
 ...